Iza-H/AddressBook/README.md

 * possibility to change the values.

 ##Architecture:
-The application consists of two prates:
+The application consists of two partes:

 * first which allows to show all contacts.
-* second which serves to add new contacts.
+* second which is used to add new contacts.

-Change between them can be done using buttons located at the right top of the page.
+The change between them can be done using buttons located at the right top part of the page.

 ![](https://github.com/Iza-H/AddressBook/blob/master/resources/screenshots/buttones.png)

 **Add a new contact**

-This part allows to add new contact, using the form which has below fields:
+This part allows to add a new contact, using the form which has below fields:

 * Fast Name - *Mandatory, String, max-length 30 characters, permits only letters*
 * Last Name - *Mandatory, String, max-length 30 characters, permits only letters, rows are sorted by this field*